 I am the proud mama of three of the most incredible kiddos I’ve ever met.
-Lilly is four and Rowan is nine months old.
+Lilly is six and Rowan is two.

 Two weeks after she was born, she endured her first open heart surgery, a shunt to provide temporary blood flow to buy her time until her major surgical repair.